Ovarian Cancer: Overview

 - Taking birth control pills (oral contraceptives) for at least 5 years

-- Having surgery to remove your ovaries and fallopian tubes if you have a high risk for ovarian cancer
+- Having surgery to remove your ovaries, your fallopian tubes, or both if you have a high risk for ovarian cancer

 Are there screening tests for ovarian cancer?

-There are no regular screening tests for ovarian cancer.
+There are no screening tests for women at average risk for ovarian cancer.
 Screening tests are done to check for disease in people who don’t have symptoms.

-But regular pelvic exams are important.
-And you should see a doctor if you have symptoms that last for more than a few weeks.
+Still, regular pelvic exams are important.
+You also should see a healthcare provider if you have symptoms that last for more than a few weeks.
+(See below.)

 What are the symptoms of ovarian cancer?